 It often happens that police officers issue traffic tickets for something that did not contribute to the car accident.
 But being issued a traffic citation is not the end of the world.
 Our Palmdale car accident attorney from the Compass Law Group, PC explains that just because you were issued and signed a traffic citation after a collision, it does not mean that you are prohibited from seeking compensation for your injuries and damages if the other driver’s actions are predominantly responsible for causing the accident.

-“Even if you were issued a traffic ticket for something that merely contributed to causing the car crash, you may still be able to recover damages by filing a personal injury claim,” explains our experienced car accident attorney in Palmdale.
+“Even if you were issued a traffic ticket for something that merely contributed to causing the car crash, you may still be able to recover damages by filing a personal injury claim,” explains our experienced car accident attorney.
 “That is possible because California follows a system of pure comparative negligence, which entitles you to seek compensation after an accident even if your negligence contributed to the accident, though the amount of damages will be reduced by the percentage of your own fault.”

 Situations in which you may be issued a traffic citation after a car accident